SEDS/PinPP/README.md

 Set ```PIN_ROOT``` environment variable to the location of Pin since we will be building Pintools outside of the normal distribution of Pin.
+We also assume that you have your PATH (and LD_LIBRARY_PATH or DYLD_LIBRARY_PATH) configured correctly for Pin.
 Next, clone the Pin++ repo and configure the environment variables:

 **Windows**